jjrCN/ERT-GBDT_Face_Alignment/README.md

 This is a implementation of the face alignment method(ERT) by Jia Jinrang.
 And it has been first implemented by FeiLee1992 in 2017.
 If useful to you, please star to support my work.
 Thanks.

+##**About the model:**
+Because the Github limits the size of file(can not be larger than 100M), so we can not updata our trained-well model.
+If needed, please contact me through the E-mail: jjr5401@163.com

 ##**Configuration Environment:**

 ubuntu + cv2 + boost